 “But I always found myself returning to the outside and always found myself wanting to see more and more space, to be able to orchestrate larger and larger volumes of space.”

 – Frank Gohlke

-For much of our history, humans have relied on the five senses to understand our surroundings.
-But these senses can’t give us a complete picture, especially when confronted with ideas related to globalization and abstract thought.
-In these instances, we rely on technology to measure what we can’t directly observe, and to even show us how our senses can mislead us.
+For much of human history, we’ve relied on the five senses to understand our surroundings.
+But these evolved senses can’t give us a complete picture, especially when confronted with ideas beyond direct observation, such as globalization.
+For these situations, we’ve come to rely on abstract thought and technology.
+Using these two tools, we can begin to understand a world beyond ourselves, and even learn how our senses can mislead.

-In this series of photographs, I experiment with the role of photography and other imaging technologies in our ability to think about the planet abstractly.
-I’ve identified five questions that I continually ask myself as I try to make sense of this... questions that have been vital to making these images as well as categorizing them into five interrelated chapters:
+To do so, I’ve identified five questions that I continually ask myself.
+These questions that have been vital to making these images as well as categorizing them into five interrelated chapters:

 1.)
-Staring at the Sky and the Screen – The challenge of rendering 3D space into 2D is a prehistoric one, as old as the petroglyphs that dot the earth.
+Staring at the Sky and the Screen – The challenge of rendering 3D space onto 2D surfaces is a prehistoric one, as old as the petroglyphs that dot the earth.
 But today, we inhabit an image world more than ever before.
-How does this relationship to the screen and image alter how I think about the physical space?
+How does this relationship to the screen and image alter how I think about and relate to physical space?

 5.)
 Measuring Half-lives on the Horizon – Left and right.
 Right and wrong.
 These dichotomies persist across many cultures and are perhaps tied to our biology and our bilateral symmetry.
-Yet I find them more and more difficult to stomach.
+More often than not, belief in binaries divides us and oversimplifies issues.
 Is there any way that I can reconcile perceived opposites?